 Joe Rogan Addresses Alex Jones Controversy

-Rogan addressed the controversy, amidst a slew of controversies, on Monday
+Rogan addressed the controversy, amidst a slew of controversies, on his JRE podcast on Monday

 2/7/19, 7:33 pm EST

 By John Corry, photo from InfoWars and YouTube